 In this situation, we are always in doubts.
 Our decision is based on lines "I can't leave him like that" or " he will think I don't care if I don't try. " Well, sometimes the worst decision is to pull a person on the sleeve, to talk and smile with you because that is breaking the wall and cross over the fence, where trespass is not allowed.

-Imagine that your friend broke with someone and she is quiet for a days.
+Imagine that your friend broke with someone and she is quiet for days.

-Would you help her with corny advices like this?
+Would you help her with corny advice like this?

 He is not worthy of your tears.

 He did not care about you anyway.